W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ⁵I said before that only revelation transcends time.
 ⁶The miracle, as an expression of charity, can only shorten it.
 ⁷It must be understood, however, that whenever you offer a miracle to another, you are shortening the suffering of both of you.
-⁸This corrects retroäctively as well as progressively.
+⁸This corrects retroactively as well as progressively.

 ::: details Expanded
 Charity is a way of looking at another as if he [the other] had already gone far beyond his [the other’s] actual accomplishments in time.